aniruddhakatre/quantity_types/README.md

 ## Build Instructions

-To build this library, execute the following commands at the terminal.
+To build the code in this repository, execute the following commands at the terminal.

 ```cpp
 mkdir build install